Population Characteristics

 Population of New Credit [Part] 40A by Ethnicity and Origin

 The population of New Credit [Part] 40A is quite diverse, which contributes to the indian reserve's vibrant cultural landscape.
 New Credit [Part] 40A is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the indian reserve appreciates the unique contributions that each ethnicity brings.

 | Ethnicity and Origin | Male | Female | Percentage in Population |